HoussemLahmar/Embedded-ML-Library/README.md

 ### Prerequisites
 1. **C/C++ Compiler**: `arm-none-eabi-gcc` for cross-compilation.
-2. **Python 3.x**: Required for training and code generation scripts.
-3. **PlatformIO**: For deploying examples to microcontrollers like ESP32.
+2. **PlatformIO**: For deploying examples to microcontrollers like ESP32.

 ### Build the Library
 #### Using CMake: